State Services Minister Chris Hipkins says he was concerned to see the IRD asking political questions

 The question was met with outrage by some, including the Taxpayers' Union which said it raised "serious questions".

-State Services Minister Chris Hipkins said he was "concerned" to hear about the question being included in the survey.
+Hipkins said he was "concerned" to hear about the question being included in the survey.

 "I suspect it was an error of judgement, but I have asked Mr Hughes to follow up with IRD," he said in a statement this afternoon.